stepstone-tech/android-material-stepper/README.md

 ### Make an IO operation before going to the next step (optional)
 If the user wants to e.g. save something in the database or make a network call on a separate Thread after clicking on the Next button he can perform these operations and then invoke the `goToNextStep()` method of the `StepperLayout.OnNextClickedCallback` in the current Step.
+While operations are performed, and the user would like to go back you can cancel them and then invoke `onBackClicked()` method of the `StepperLayout.OnBackClickedCallback`.
 <p><img src ="./gifs/delayed-transition.gif" width="360" height="640"/></p>
 The fragment must implement `BlockingStep` instead of `Step`.
 Also, make sure that `goToNextStep()` gets called on the main thread.